Skip to content

 WORKER_MAX_TRIES: int = 3

-See Configuration for complete details.
+See Configuration for complete details including Docker, scaling, and monitoring.

 Next Steps